ajgifford/keepwatching-doc/README.md

 ### 🔍 Discovery & Search
 - **Content Discovery**: Find trending shows and movies by streaming service
-- **Advanced Search**: Search for shows and movies with filters for year, genre, and more
+- **Advanced Content Search**: Search for shows and movies with filters for year, genre, and more
+- **Person Search**: Find actors, directors, and cast members, then explore their complete filmography
 - **Similar Content**: Get recommendations based on what you're already watching
 - **Streaming Integration**: See which services have your content